morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
 Note: Single-state adapter.
-Note: Uses the mt7921au chipset.
+Note: Uses the mt7921aun chipset.
 Note: Uses the standard Mediatek device ID (VID/PID) for the mt7921au chipset: ID 0e8d:7961
 Note: Oldest LTS kernel that supports this adapter: kernel 6.1
 ```

-Important: FENVI makes a very similar adapter that contains the rtl8852bu chipset.
+Important: FENVI makes a very similar adapter that contains an rtl8852 chipset.
 That is not what you want.
-The model number that you want is `FU-AX1801D` and make sure the ad says `mt7921` in the ad or specifications.
+The model number that you want is `FU-AX1801D` and make sure the ad or specifications say `mt7921`.

 AlExpress - cheap - [Fenvi WiFi 6 USB Adapter](https://aliexpress.com/item/1005007076639821.html)